Joint Direct Attack Munition: JDAM Extended Range

-In late February 2023, it was revealed that JDAM-ERs would be provided to the Ukrainian Air Force as part of an arms package during the 2022 Russian invasion of Ukraine.
+In late February 2023, it was revealed that JDAM-ERs would be provided to the Ukrainian Air Force as part of an arms package during the Russian invasion of Ukraine.
 With a standoff range of up to 45 mi, it delivers similar range to M142 HIMARS rockets, but with heavier warheads and at a lower cost.
 Although Russian air defenses force Ukrainian aircraft to fly at extremely low levels, they could pop up and release the bombs on a lofted trajectory to glide toward a target.
 Ukrainian platforms needed modifications to employ the weapons, as had been done with the AGM-88 HARM.
 The JDAM-ER was already in use by the Ukrainians by the time of the reports of its delivery.

-Precision aerial minelaying
+Yuriy Ignat, a spokesman for Air Force Command of the Ukrainian Armed Force, told Ukrainian TV that: "These bombs (JDAM) are slightly less powerful, but extremely accurate.
+I would like to have more such bombs for success at the front."
+This comment might be a reference to the fact that these bombs are 225 kg (500 lbs).
+As to how many were supplied one US official said "enough to do a couple of strikes."

+On 26 April, the first recorded use of JDAMs, by the Ukrainian Air Force, occurred in Bakhmut.
+Four 225 kg (500 pounds) JDAMs were dropped on a high rise building in the Russian controlled part of the city, the aircraft used appear to be MiG-29s.
+Both sides have destroyed high rise buildings in Bakhmut to prevent them from being used "as ammo dumps, fighting positions and observation posts."

+In response to Russian use of electronic warfare to jam GPS-guided weapons, in May 2024 the U.S. awarded a contract for the acquisition of Home-on GPS Jam seekers to be integrated into JDAM wing kits for Ukraine.

+On 3 February 2025, the Ukrainian Air Force released footage of a Su-27 dropping two 450 kg (1,000 pounds) Mark 83 bombs.
+Previously the existence of a 450 kg (1,000 pounds) variant of the JDAM-ER wasn't known to exist, indicating it was made specifically for Ukrainian usage.